-In this chapter I will introduce different notions of kinds or ways of defining groups and settle on the notion of a statistical parameter that is currently employed in a variety of contexts including economics, finance, and health.
-We can define up and considered equity groups from the perspetive of groups that are biological or social or nominal where we only care about associations and not commit to anything about the stabilising mechanism for the kind.
-We have considered already that the World Health Organisation considered what was common to equity groups was lack of power to obtain health and health outcomes which perhaps makes equity groups a political kind.
-I then considered equity group membership from the perspective of statistics and the idea of using information about equity group membership to calculate (for example) higher health insurance premiums, or higher payouts to healthcare providers for having equity group members in their practice.
+In the last chapter we saw how the World Health Organisation and Ministry of Health saw equity has having to do with people who are members of groups.
+In this chapter I will introduce different notions of kinds or ways of defining groups and then groups of people and will settle on the notion of a statistical parameter.
+I am doing this because it is the notion of a statistical parameter that is currently employed in a variety of contexts including economics, finance, and health.
+This will enable us to see that we can consider equity groups from the perspective of groups that are biological or social or political or nominal where we only care about associations and not commit to anything about the nature of the stabilising mechanism for the kind.
+We have noted already that the World Health Organisation considered what was common to equity groups to be 'lack of political, social or economic power' (WHO, nd., paragraph 3).
+I will then consider the idea or practice of using information about equity group membership to calculate such things as higher payouts to healthcare providers for having equity group members enrolled in their practice, or higher health insurance premiums for individuals for being members of an equity group.
+This statistical notion has been the more recent focus of medicine and public health and both it and the theme of power will return in the next chapter.